jdtonkin/jdtonkin.github.io/365papers/index.md

 16. **Stromberg, J.C., Merritt, D.M., 2015.
 Riparian plant guilds of ephemeral, intermittent and perennial rivers.
 Freshwater Biology.
 Early view.
 [DOI:10.1111/fwb.12686](http://dx.doi.org/10.1111/fwb.12686).** Used clustering to identify different plant guilds from floodplains, terraces and uplands in rivers with varying flow: surface flow permanence, depth to ground water and intensity of fluvial disturbance.

+17. **RE-READ: Colwell, R.K., 1974.
+Predictability, constancy, and contingency of periodic phenomena.
+Ecology 55, 1148–1153.** Colwell's classic paper on measuring the general characteristics of periodic phenomena: predictability, constancy and contingency.
+As predictability is the converse of uncertainty, it stands to reason that its calculation is based on the mathematics of information theory.
+Can be calculated very easily using Nick Bond's R package 'hydrostats'.

 <!--
 [DOI:](http://dx.doi.org/)